ros2/ros2_documentation/source/Tutorials/Node-arguments.rst

 For more details, see `this design doc <http://design.ros2.org/articles/ros_command_line_arguments.html>`__.

-*Note: all features on this page are only available as of the ROS 2 Bouncy release.*

 Name remapping
 --------------

 .. tabs::

-  .. group-tab:: Eloquent and newer
+  .. group-tab:: Foxy/Eloquent

     Names within a node (e.g. topics/services) can be remapped using the syntax ``-r <old name>:=<new name>``.
     The name/namespace of the node itself can be remapped using ``-r __node:=<new node name>`` and ``-r __ns:=<new node namespace>``.

-  .. group-tab:: Before Eloquent
+  .. group-tab:: Dashing

     Remapping rules were specified directly using ``<old name>:=<new name>``, ``__node:=<new node name>``, ``__ns:=<new node namespace>``.